The 5 Best Gaming Routers of 2026

 If you don't need 10Gbps Ethernet ports from the BE900, the ASUS ROG Strix GS-BE18000 is the best Wi-Fi router for gaming at an upper mid-range price point.
 It's a tri-band Wi-Fi 7 router with 2.4GHz, 5GHz, and 6GHz bands.
 It sports a gamer-y aesthetic adorned with ASUS ROG logos and addressable RGB lighting, so it'll look at home in your gaming room if you're into that sort of thing.
 The router has eight 2.5Gbps Ethernet ports, two of which are 'gaming ports', that automatically prioritize devices plugged into them for gaming.
 The feature that really sets this router apart is its support for AFC (automated frequency coordination).
 Without going into too much detail, AFC can significantly improve the range of the router's 6GHz band by increasing its broadcasting power.
 We weren't able to test this feature since, at the time of writing, ASUS's firmware doesn't allow AFC in Canada.
 Regardless, it's a promising feature that gives this router a serious leg up over the competition.

 Performance-wise, this router delivers excellent speeds at close range and impressive, consistent range performance.
-It's not as fast as our top pick, the TP-Link Archer BE900, but it's still red-hot, as opposed to white-hot, and absolutely delivers more than enough performance for multiple people gaming, on Discord calls, and downloading large files all at the same time.
+It's not as fast as our top pick, the TP-Link Archer BE900, but it's still red-hot, and absolutely delivers more than enough performance and low enough latency for gaming, Discord calls, and large file downloads at the same time.
 With all that in mind, it's still a very expensive router that's excessive for the majority of households, and you'll find a much better bang-for-the-buck with one of our picks below.

 3. Best Mid-Range Gaming Router

 While both of our high-end picks above are outstanding in their own right, they're overkill for most people.
 That's why we recommend the TP-Link Archer BE550 as the best mid-range gaming router that we've tested.
 It's still a tri-band Wi-Fi 7 router, and while its range isn't quite as good as the more expensive ASUS above, it's still very good.
-It also delivers close-range speeds suitable for multiple people simultaneously downloading large game updates, gaming, and streaming.
+It delivers close-range speeds and gaming performance suitable for multiple connected users downloading large updates, gaming, and streaming.
+Its wireless latency is low enough to ensure your connection remains stable during casual online play, but a wired connection is always preferable for stability if you're aiming to climb the ranks in competitive matches.

 This router also has an excellent port selection, with all five of its Ethernet ports rated for 2.5Gbps, so high-bandwidth wired devices like a gaming PC or NAS can reach their full speeds.
 If your home has solid walls or other obstacles that leave you with dead zones, don't worry.
 This router is compatible with TP-Link's EasyMesh functionality, allowing you to create a mesh network with other compatible routers or range extenders for better coverage.